Gam'eya

 Gam'eya or jameya is a form of rotating savings and credit association (ROSCAS) used in over 89 countries and communities, particularly in the Middle East.
-It operates when a group come together and contribute a fixed monthly amount into a common pot, each person takes a turn taking all the money at the end of each month.
+It operates when a group comes together and contributes a fixed monthly amount into a common pot; each person takes a turn taking all the money at the end of each month.
 It is also referred to as a chit fund in India and a tanda in Mexico.